-You stand in a puddle on the edge of a narrow street.
-As you move through the crowd, you spot rats.
-As you make your way through the muddy streets, you hear the sound of church bells.
-They ring out to sound the hour and call people to church.
+You stand in a puddle on the edge of a narrow street. (quiet, calm, nervo As you move through the crowd, you spot rats. (slow, quick c, quiet) As you make your way through the muddy streets, you hear the sound of church bells. (cheerful, curious, sad) They ring out to sound the hour and call people to church.